 Governance Underpins Data Utopia

 Data Governance can often have a negative perception and be seen as a roadblock to allowing people to leverage their data.
 This perception is far from the truth.
+Data governance as an overall capability is a prerequisite to answering our data users’ questions and enabling the data to have these characteristics.
+Simply put:- Making data well-defined or making sure that the data is understood is a function of a business glossary.

 - To make data accessible and to be able to self-serve the data, you need to have a data catalogue in place.